bokesyo/bokesyo.github.io/_posts/2023-12-18-recent-thoughts.md

 - Large language models, a kind of semantic understanding system, can they perceive their own existence?

 - I learned how to identify those thoughts that we have got used to, from a friend, during 1 year's time.
 He is genius in analytic philosophy.
 To think about conciousness and symbolization of people in society/institutions.

-- The patriarchy in Shenzhen is so severe.